Doctor of Physical Therapy Curriculum

 Year I (beginning January)

-DPT students return to campus for Module XIV, one week of electives and the graduation ceremony in December.
+Students return to campus for the graduation ceremony in December.